tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 ## go to Canvas

 - In-Class schedule and assignments
-- I will call on you, dont forget to pass or phone a friend.
+- I will call on you, don't forget to pass or phone a friend.
 If I have spelling errors let me know.
     - Career Coaching
     - Readings